Your Columbus LASIK Doctors are now offering $750 off!

 Stop wearing contacts before your consultation: Contacts can distort your cornea for up to several weeks and make it difficult to accurately measure your eyes.
 Ask us how long you should refrain from wearing your contacts when you book your appointment.

-Be transparent: Always be honest with your eye surgeon regarding your medical history, any medications that you may take, and your motivation for undergoing LASIK.
-All the information you provide will help us determine if LASIK is the best medical choice for your unique eye profile.
+Be transparent about your health: Always be honest with your eye doctor regarding your medical history, any medications that you may take, and your motivation for undergoing LASIK.
+All the information you provide will help us determine if LASIK is the best medical choice for your unique profile.

 How Should You Prepare for Your LASIK Surgery?